AleksandrSidorin/gazebo1/README.md

 In order to launch and move my robot Manipulator:
 - Open the terminal
-- Print "cd"your workspace"/src/
+- Print "cd"your workspace"/src/"
 - Print "git clone https://github.com/AleksandrSidorin/Gazedo1"
 - Print "catkin_make"
 - Print "roslaunch gazebo1 gazebo.launch"
 You should see the Robot in Gazebo, next steps:
 - Open the new terminal
-- Print "cd"your workspace"/src/
+- Print "cd"your workspace"/src/"
 - Print "source devel/setup.bash"
 - Print "rosrun gazebo1 scriptmove.py"

-Now you see how Rpbot moves
+Now you see how Robot moves

 Link to the video on YouTube:
 https://youtu.be/Ck_fy_Z6fno